havenwood/persist/README.md

 ## Supported Platforms

-Persist.db makes use of PStore's ultra_safe attribute, which requires Ruby 1.9+ on a POSIX platform such as GNU/Linux, OS X or FreeBSD.
+Persist.db makes use of PStore's ultra_safe attribute, which requires:

+1. Ruby 1.9 or higher
+2. A platform that supports atomic file renames (OS X, GNU/Linux, FreeBSD, etc.)

 ## Contributing